ralfthewise/Backbone.DeepModelBinder/README.md

 Backbone.DeepModelBinder
 ========================

-Extension of Backbone.ModelBinder to support binding of nested/related Backbone models/collections
+Extension of Backbone.ModelBinder to support binding of nested/related Backbone models/collections.
+Meant to be API compatible with Backbone.ModelBinder so it can be used as a drop in replacements.
+Mirrored methods are:

+    bind(model, rootEl, attributeBindings, modelSetOptions)
+    bindCustomTriggers(model, rootEl, triggers, attributeBindings, modelSetOptions)
+    unbind()

 Examples
 --------